simonoakesepimorphics/spring-plugin-example/doc/spring-boot-plugin-dev.md

 In order to illustrate the plugin approach, we will refer to an example project: [Spring Plugin Example](https://github.com/simonoakesepimorphics/spring-plugin-example), which you can download, run and modify yourself.
+Wherever we reference specific classes, you can follow the links to their source code on GitHub.
 This example has the following characteristics:

 * The core "greeting" application has one endpoint, `/greeting`, accepting a required `name` parameter, and an optional `language` parameter.